cerner/fhir.cerner.com/content/millennium/dstu2.md

 ## Pagination

-The pagination links are included in the Bundle when a resource returns multiple items.
+The pagination links are included in the Bundle when a resource returns more items than the Bundle page size.
 It is important to follow these Link header values instead of constructing your own URLs.

     {